 - Free text (Text area) field - This field allows for population by free text (including spaces and blank rows) as the additional field value.
 There is a 65,000 character limit.

 Additional fields are used to create rules to populate users into groups.
-For further info about groups, refer to this article.
+Learn more in the article Managing Groups.